-The Air Quality InQuiry Program (AQ-IQ) began through a partnership between the Mike Hannigan's Lab in the CU Boulder Mechanical Engineering department, the Western Slope Conservation Center in Paonia, Colorado, and several high school science teachers in the Delta County School District.
+The Air Quality InQuiry Program (AQ-IQ) began as a partnership among the Hannigan Lab in the CU Boulder Mechanical Engineering department, the Western Slope Conservation Center in Paonia, Colorado, and several high school science teachers in the Delta County School District.

 We’ve developed a 5 lesson Curriculum for high school classrooms to conduct their own research using the Pod.